deja-consulting/cv/docs/README.md

 Generated PDFs can be found directly in the `target` folder, as well as the generated HTML files, which get converted to PDF.

+Text fragments destined to be pushed to [the website repository][Deja Consulting website repo] can be found in the folder `target/website`.

 ## Automated publishing